 Growing up in Coral Gables, Florida, in the 1960s, Bob Lazar probably didn't think that one day, he'd reveal some of the biggest secrets in the history of ufology.

-But when this ordinary physicist took a job at one of the US government's most extraordinary facilities, that's exactly what happened.
+But when this self-described physicist says he took a job at one of the US government's most extraordinary facilities, that's exactly what happened.

 Now Bob Lazar has dedicated his life to publicizing some of the world's most esoteric knowledge: the existence of extraterrestrial lifeforms and the mechanics of their transportation.